-- PI letter to the PI and jops@jive.eu (this can be done just after archiving the results and before running the pipeline). - Pipe letter to the PI only containing the credentials to access the data.
+- PI letter to the PI and jops@jive.eu (this can be done just after archiving the results and before running the pipeline, but we typically wait until running the pipeline to have the full picture of what happened during the observations). - Pipe letter to the PI only containing the credentials to access the data.
 You can generate this file by using (in eee):

-'''

 pipelet.py [-h] {exp} {jss}

-'''

 where jss is the surname of the Support Scientist in charge of this experiment (i.e. you).
-It takes the credentials to access the data from the username_password.auth file that should be in the current directory.
-Otherwise you can pass the information through different paramenters (see help).
+It takes the credentials to access the data from the username\password.auth file that should be in the current directory.
+Otherwise you can pass the information through different paramenters (see help with -h).